GeekBrony/FoliageTool/README.md

 ### Native Terrain Integration

-Flora Studio uses just one component to pair with Unity's default `Terrain` component, `Flora StudioTerrain`.
+Flora uses just one component to pair with Unity's default `Terrain` component, `FloraTerrain`.

-To keep it simple, Flora Studio utilizes the terrain's native detail system to paint foliage on the terrain.
+To keep it simple, Flora utilizes the terrain's native detail system to paint foliage on the terrain.

-Flora Studio automatically bakes the details into your terrain without additional busywork.
+Flora automatically bakes the details into your terrain without additional busywork.
-After it bakes, you can safely remove Flora Studio from your terrain without losing your work.
+After it bakes, you can safely remove Flora from your terrain without losing your work.

 ---

 ## More Info

-### What Flora Studio is not...
+### What Flora is not...
-- Flora Studio is ***not*** a real-time foliage generator.
+- Flora is ***not*** a real-time foliage generator.
     - It is only designed for use in the Unity Editor as a *step* in the level design process.
-- Flora Studio is ***not*** a procedural tree generator.
+- Flora is ***not*** a procedural tree generator.
     - Instead, it works with the existing trees on your terrain.
-- Flora Studio does ***not*** manage foliage instancing.
+- Flora does ***not*** manage foliage instancing.
     - This task is best left to Unity or other instancing plugins.

 ### Installing
-For instructions on how to install Flora Studio as a package, [click here](Documentation/Installing.md).
+For instructions on how to install Flora as a package, [click here](Documentation/Installing.md).

 ### Getting Started
-For instructions on how to begin creating with Flora Studio, [click here](Documentation/GettingStarted.md).
+For instructions on how to begin creating with Flora, [click here](Documentation/GettingStarted.md).

 ### Issues
-For a list of Flora Studio's known and documented issues, [click here](Documentation/Issues.md).
+For a list of Flora's known and documented issues, [click here](Documentation/Issues.md).

 ### Performance
-For more details about the performance of Flora Studio, [click here](Documentation/Performance.md).
+For more details about the performance of Flora, [click here](Documentation/Performance.md).